-Wondering about those little words in your titles, especially when it comes to ‘the’?
-You’re not alone!
+Wondering about those little words in your titles, especially when it comes to 'the'?
+You're not alone!
 While writing a title, whether it be for an essay, a blog post, or a book chapter, knowing when to use uppercase letters can be a bit confusing.
-Each style guide, from Chicago to MLA, APA, and AP, has its own set of rules that can change how ‘the’ is displayed.
+Each style guide, from Chicago to MLA, APA, and AP, has its own set of rules that can change how 'the' is displayed.
 Getting it right can make your title look polished and professional.
-Stick around as this discussion unveils the mysteries of capitalization in titles and provides you with the know-how to nail it every time.
+Stick around as this discussion explains of capitalization in titles and provides you with the know-how to nail it every time.

 Wondering about capitalizing 'the' in titles can trip up anyone.
 Get the lowdown on when this pesky little word gets a capital letter and when it stays lower case.